-Marriage counseling is the process of recognizing and reshaping the relational dance between two partners.
+We provide Marriage counseling in Quincy, IL by leading couples through the process of recognizing and reshaping their relational dance.
 In a previous post (linked here) I discussed this process as presented by Susan Johnson the developer of Emotion Focused Couples Therapy.
 Susan describes emotion as the music that drives the interaction (dance steps) of the marriage relationship.
 In her book Created For Connection she discusses the three most common “dances” of a distressed marriage and calls them the “demon dialogues”.
 According to Johnson, these dialogues are rooted in the couple’s deep need for connection with one another rather than conflict, communication deficits, or skill deficits.

 The demon dialogues emerge when a couple that has lost their sense of connectedness encounters a moment of stress or conflict.
 When the partners feel disconnected from one another the normal stressors of marriage tend to get sidetracked by one of the three demon dialogues.
 However, when both partners in the marriage feel safely connected to one another managing the stress of parenting or financial concern can be navigated in a way that creates more connection.
 The demon dialogues spin out of control leading to more stress, hurt feelings, and increased disconnection.